OUR STORY

 CORE VALUE

-·Elevate the buying power of mid- and low-income nations, generating new and sustainable demand that fuels growth in high-income economies.
+• Strengthen the buying power of mid- and low-income nations while creating sustainable demand for high-income economies.

-Together, these values drive GCEL's mission to sustainably expand global commerce, unlock opportunity, and deliver well-being across humanity.
+These values drive GCEL’s mission to expand global commerce, unlock opportunity, and improve well-being across humanity.

 GLOBAL STRUCTURAL FORMULA

-When the world's demand for a tangible global economic solution becomes a necessity, it cannot be achieved by government or the private sector alone.
+GCEL’s initiative is founded on a simple principle: a global economic solution cannot be achieved by governments or the private sector alone.

-To fulfill this vision, GCEL established the Nations Security Solution (NSS)—a foundation designed to address the interdependent needs of nations.
-GCEL’s global initiative operates under this framework, recognizing its impact on the daily lives of more than seven billion people and on the business-to-business (B2B) marketplace, projected to reach USD 524 trillion by 2037, while creating a new USD 25 trillion digital services industry.
+To support this vision, GCEL established the Nations Security Solution (NSS), addressing the needs of nations and the global B2B marketplace, projected to reach USD 524 trillion by 2037 while creating a USD 25 trillion digital services industry.

-· The initiative is triggered by a non-profit organization, ensuring neutrality and global trust.
+• The initiative is led by a non-profit organization, maintaining neutrality and trust.

-· Governments, IGOs, NGOs, and industry leaders all participate within their jurisdictions, bridging the gap between the public and private sectors.
+• Governments, IGOs, NGOs, and industry leaders participate within their respective jurisdictions.

-Through this formula, GCEL ensures that the benefits of the digital economy are inclusive, transparent, and sustainable—empowering all nations and communities to prosper together.
+Through this framework, GCEL ensures the digital economy remains inclusive, transparent, and sustainable.

 GLOBAL STRUCTURAL FORMULA CLUSTERS

-The World Logistics Council (WLC) serves as a semi-governmental Revenue Sharing Organization (RSO), governed by a global board representing all major regions—the Americas, Asia, Europe, the Middle East, and Africa.
-This structure ensures balanced representation, mitigates geopolitical and monopolistic concerns, and enables regional oversight of the World Logistics Council Network (WLCN).
-The RSO itself holds no direct commercial role; its operations are funded through a transparent revenue-sharing formula with the WLCN, maintaining neutrality while ensuring sustainable system governance.
+The World Logistics Council (WLC) is a semi-governmental Revenue Sharing Organization governed by representatives from the Americas, Asia, Europe, the Middle East, and Africa.
+It provides balanced regional representation, oversight of the World Logistics Council Network (WLCN), and operates through a transparent revenue-sharing model

 GCEL'S ADVISORY BOARD